Healthy Homes Assessment Mangateretere

 Home Assessments Mangateretere for Rental Properties

-There are a myriad of concerns to look over in a house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are many concerns you should look for during an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be significant for landlords and property managers.
-For expert guidance, contact us today to book your rental property house evaluation.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be significant for landlords and property managers.
+For professional advice, call today and book your rental properties house assessment.

 home assessments for rental properties